derricklai33/AdventOfCode2020/README.md

 **Part 2** <br>
 Input data is from part 1.
 With using a `-1` for the index position where the alphabets are checked, as elements start from index [0].
 Using an if statement and `.charAt` string method to check if the alphabet exists once, twice or not at all on the required index position and increment a counter only for valid passwords. <br>

+### **Day 3**

+**Part 1** <br>
+Read input data using `readFileSync`, splitting the data into 2D arrays(technically it is a 2D array but without splitting the strings).
+The set-up for the input data is not done perfectly as I have just concatenate the array long enough for this exercise.
+Then used a for loop to iterate through the array to count the columns/y-axis and within the for loop, another counter is set up to iterate by x-amount per y-axis iteration.
+This can be changed to suit different slope down and slope right requirements.
+The elements are then compared using an if statement to increment a counter which will return the tree count. <br>

+**Part 2** <br>
+Steps are identical for part 1.
+Repeated part 1 for 5 different scenarios and multiplied to get the final answer.